WHO WE ARE

 Born and raised in Park Slope, Yanky spent his childhood and young adult life assisting his parents Rabbi Shimon and Sarah Hecht, the founders of Chabad of Brownstone Brooklyn.

 Dedicated to strengthening Jewish identity and enhancing community life, Yanky has been involved in arranging Jewish outreach programs in countries across the globe, including Mexico, Spain, Belgium, Israel, and Italy.
-He also served as a mentor for Jewish teens in Los Angeles, California, and worked as director for a Jewish Teens Summer Experience in Israel.
+He also served as a mentor for Jewish teens in Los Angeles, California, and directed a Jewish Summer Experience in Israel.